emilyhix/FratRatRedemption/README.md

 **Languages/Tools/Techonologies:**

-Languages - primarily C++
+Languages - C++

-Tools - _story boards_ to help us organize our thoughts/ideas/aspects we want to consider for the RPG, _written/typed documents_ to keep track of storyline and major events
+Tools - _story boards_ to help us organize our thoughts/ideas/aspects we want to consider for the RPG, _written/typed documents_ to keep track of storyline and major events, discord to communicate with each other when we cannot see each other in person

 Technologies - _Visiual Studio Code_ to write and test our code, _Github_ version control system to allow for collaborative program development and a project board to keep track of product backlog and task progress, _Git_, _CMake_ to compile C++ our code, _Google Test Framework_ tools to help test our code